-In second-hand vans, the most important issue is damp.
-We see so many customers every year who have bought a motorhome or caravan via the internet; often travel miles to collect it, and then when they bring it into us for a service, we have to inform them that the vehicle is too wet too warrant the cost of repair.
+The most important issue in a second-hand van is damp.
+We see so many customers every year who have bought a motorhome or caravan via the internet.
+They have often travelled miles to collect it, and then when they bring it into us for a service, we have to inform them that the vehicle is too wet too warrant the cost of repair.
 Checking for damp is simple with a damp meter, but other tricks are to look behind curtains, look in all the cupboards, plus just feeling the walls can give you an idea if there any hidden problems.

 A service record is helpful to have as it guarantees that the van has been cared for.
 It should really have been serviced in the last 12 months, otherwise we would not recommend towing the vehicle.

 The specifications of vans are on caravantalk.com, which will help with confirming that the vehicle is complete and correct.

 All vans, since 1992, should all have a VIN (Vehicle Identification Number) in the corner of the windows.
 Ensure that the numbers have not been tampered with.
 Extra dots could have been added, or the entire text could have been polished off.
 The number is also engraved into the side or top of the A-frame (but often underneath the plastic cover).

 If a window has no number, it is either a brand new window which has been replaced; the vehicle is older than 1992, or it has been rubbed off.
 The tenth digit is always the year of registration, which is not always the year of manufacturer.
 Caravans can be built, stored and then registered.
 1992 is depicted by an N, 1993 is P, 1994 is R, 1995 is S, 1996 is T, 1997 is V, 1998 is W, 1999 is X and 2000 is Y. Then it became numbers.
 2001 is 1, 2002 is 2, all the way up to 2009.
 Then back to letters with 2010 as A, 2011 as B, etc. The first three digits depict the manufacturer.